bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 echo $MASTER
 sleep infinity
 ```
-submit the job file to Slurm:
+Submit the job file to Slurm:
 ```
 sbatch run.cmd
 ```

-This will start a Spark cluster containing 2 nodes that persists for 5 hours, unless you kill it sooner.
+This will start a Spark cluster containing two nodes that persists for five hours, unless you kill it sooner.
 The file `slurm.out` created in the current directory will contain a line produced by `echo $MASTER`
 above which will indicate the address of the Spark master to which your application or ADAM-shell
 should connect such as `spark://somehostname:7077`